Laura Deming: Career

-Deming is a partner at and founder of The Longevity Fund, a venture capital firm focused on aging and life extension.
+Deming is the founder of and partner at The Longevity Fund, a venture capital firm focused on aging and life extension.
 The firm raised $4 million in its first fund and $22 million for its second fund, in 2017.
 The Longevity Fund investments include Unity Biotechnology, which develops senolytic drugs targeting diseases of aging, Navitor Pharmaceuticals, and Metacrine.

+In 2018, Deming launched the AGE1 accelerator, a four-month startup program aimed at supporting founders developing longevity-focused companies.
+The program graduated its first cohort of six on October 10, 2018, including Fauna Bio, a startup using the biology of hibernation to aid in heart attack and stroke recovery.
+In August 2018, Deming also began advising the newly launched Pioneer, a fund designed to find talent and "lost Einsteins" around the world, for projects in longevity.

+In 2023, Deming joined forces with Alex Colville to launch age1, a next-generation venture capital fund building on the success of The Longevity Fund.
+With $55 million in funding, age1 is dedicated to advancing breakthroughs in longevity and aging science by supporting innovative early-stage companies.
+Colville, the fund's co-founder, has been recognized for his leadership in driving innovation and advocating for regulatory reforms in aging-related drug development.

 Deming believes that science can be used to create biological immortality in humans, and has said that ending aging "is a lot closer than you might think".
 She has been featured in "30 Under 30" by Forbes magazine, and was one of the stars of "The Age of Ageing", a documentary by National Geographic television channel.
 She also spoke at the 2012 Singularity Summit and at the 2013 TEDMED conference.

-In 2018, Deming launched Age1, a four-month startup accelerator program focused on founders creating longevity companies.
-The program graduated its first class of six on October 10, 2018, with companies including Fauna Bio, a startup using the biology of hibernation to aid in heart attack and stroke recovery, and Spring Discovery, focused on accelerating aging therapeutic research with machine learning.
-In August 2018, Deming also began advising the newly launched Pioneer, a fund designed to find talent and "lost Einsteins" around the world, for projects in longevity.